DTN Midday Livestock Comments 03/23 11:35

-The livestock complex is trading mostly lower into Monday afternoon as both
+The livestock contracts are trading mostly lower as traders continue to

 DTN Livestock Analyst